-A decrease in financial burdens and barriers as well as an increase in the quality of higher education has an incredible impact on students, being able to navigate our institution of higher ed is difficult enough without the additional stress of finances or lack of support.
+A decrease in financial burdens and barriers as well as an increase in the quality of higher education has an incredible impact on students, being able to navigate our institution of higher education is difficult enough without the additional stress of finances or lack of support.
 All students can relate over high tuition and less access to financial aid, which has made pursuing higher education increasingly difficult.

-Issues such as finding revenue sources to better fund higher education, are associated with the affordability, accessibility, and quality of higher education in general, this issue is both deeply and widely felt for all students.
 It is incredibly important to note too that the issue of inadequate funding disproportionately affects students of color, and in order for the solutions to be real and meaningful students of color need to be involved in this work.
-In addition some of the proposals listed create a natural alliance with environmental groups on campus.
+In addition, some of the proposals listed create a natural alliance with environmental groups on campus.